juliusdejon/expense-tracker/README.md

 ### Usage

-1. Create a Document AI processor
+1. Create a Document AI processor (specifically expense processor)
-2. Supply environment .env.example
+2. Supply needed environment variables (see .env.example)
-3. Replace the receipt.pdf with your image file
+3. Replace the receipt.pdf with your image file (it must be pdf too)
-4. node index.js
+4. Run node index.js

 ### Screenshots